Viktoru/mlfruitandnut/mlfruitandnut/docs/development_two.md

 ```

-The rest  of the fields that start with the "field.storage.node..." will tell Drupal to create our fields.
+The rest of the fields that start with "field.storage.node..." will tell Drupal to create additional fields.

 ```batch
 field.storage.node.field_mlfruitandnut_fruit.yml